Mikaela/mikaela.github.io/articles/cheatsheets/rpm.html.md

 yum install yum-plugin-priorities
 ```

-Ensure that it's enabled!
+Ensure that it's enabled by looking at /etc/yum/pluginconf.d/priorities.conf ! "enabled" should be 1

-Edit all .repo files in yum.repos.d and add PRIORITY=X to everything.
+Edit all .repo files in /etc/yum.repos.d/ and add PRIORITY=X to everything.
+My priorities are listed on same table as repositories themselves.

 ## Installing Virtualbox guest additions